Paying attention to your household water usage can end up saving you a considerable amount of time and money in the long run.

 - Unclog your drains

-As well as being a nuisance, clogged drains can lead to a number of serious plumbing problems down the line if left unchecked.
+As well as being a nuisance, clogged drains can lead to a number of serious issues for an emergency plumber in San Jose, CA (or in your area) down the line if left unchecked.
 With most homeowners disregarding their drains until they become clogged, performing regular checks can prevent any blockages from materializing ahead of time.
 Pouring a mixture of water, baking soda, and vinegar down your drains once a month can protect your pipes from the gradual build-up of hair or debris.
 A drain cleaner is a great emergency solution but should never be used on a regular basis due to the dangers of harsh chemicals and pollutants.
 Alternatively, you can install one of TubShroom’s bathtub hair catchers to seize any stubborn human or pet hair before it has the chance to damage your pipes.

 - Replace old taps